 The Company also awards common stock under the Plan to grants to directors, employees and third-party consultants that provide services to the Company.
 The value is based on the market price of the stock on the date granted and amortized over the vesting period.
-For the year ended December 31, 2022 and 2021, the Company recognized in selling, general and administrative expense, non-cash share-based compensation expense relating to stock grants of \$255,000 and \$2,563,500, respectively.
+For the year ended December 31, 2023 and 2022, the Company recognized in Selling, general and administrative expense, non-cash share-based compensation expense relating to stock grants of \$0.3 million and \$0.3 million, respectively.

-Note 7 - Earnings Per Share
+Note 7 - Earnings (Loss) Per Share

 Basic earnings (loss) per share is computed based on the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings (loss) per share is computed by dividing the net income (loss) available to common stockholders by the weighted-average number of common shares outstanding and potentially dilutive common shares outstanding during the period.
 Potentially dilutive common shares include stock options and warrants outstanding during the period, using the treasury stock method.
 Potentially dilutive common shares are excluded from the computations of diluted earnings per share if their effect would be antidilutive.
-A net loss available to common stockholders causes all potentially dilutive securities to be antidilutive.
+A net loss available to common stockholders causes all potentially dilutive securities to be antidilutive and are not included.
+There were no anti-dilutive stock options or warrants for the year end December 31, 2023.